 \section{Related Work}

 Due to the trend towards larger, more computationally-expensive models \cite{brown2020language}, as well as recent attention on the environmental considerations of training large models \cite{strubell2019energy}, the deep learning community has begun to question whether model development needs to occur at scale.
-In machine learning, two recent papers have brought attention to this idea.
+In the machine learning field, two recent papers have brought attention to this idea.
 Rawal et al.\ \cite{rawal2020synthetic} proposed a novel surrogate model for rapid architecture development, an artificial setting that predicts the ground-truth performance of architectural motifs.
-Greydanus \cite{greydanus2020scaling} proposed MNIST-1D, a low-compute resource alternative to MNIST that differentiates more clearly between models.
-Our dataset falls within this direction and is heavily inspired this work.
+Greydanus \cite{greydanus2020scaling} proposed MNIST-1D, a low-computational alternative resource to MNIST that differentiates more clearly between models.
+Our dataset falls within this direction and is heavily inspired by this work.

-In the histopathology image analysis domain specifically, several datasets are currently available.
+In the histopathology image analysis domain, several datasets are currently available.
 Perhaps the two best-known datasets are CAMELYON17 \cite{camelyon17} and PCam \cite{Veeling2018-qh}.
-CAMELYON17 focuses on breast cancer metastasis detection in whole-slide images (WSI) and includes a training set of 1,000 WSI with labeled locations.
-CAMELYON17 is well-established, but because it contains WSIs (each taking up $>$1GB of space), there is a large barrier to training an initial model, and it is unclear how to best pre-process the data to be compatible with current neural networks' desired input format.
+CAMELYON17 focuses on breast cancer metastasis detection in whole-slide images (WSIs) and includes a training set of 1,000 WSI with labeled locations.
+CAMELYON17 is well-established, but because it contains WSIs (each taking up $>$1 GB), there is a large barrier to training an initial model, and it is unclear how to best pre-process the data to be compatible with current neural networks.

 PCam is another well-known dataset that contains 327,680 images of size 96 $\times$ 96 pixels extracted from CAMELYON17.
 While PCam is similar to our work in that it considers fixed-size images for binary classification, we note two key differences.
 First, the annotations in PCam are derived from bounding-box annotations which were drawn by a student and then checked by a pathologist.
 For challenging tasks with high annotator disagreement, however, using only a single annotator can cause the model to learn specific tendencies of a single pathologist.
 In our dataset, on the other hand, each image is directly classified by seven expert pathologists, and the gold standard is set as the majority vote of the seven labels, mitigating the potential biases that can arise from having only a single annotator.
 Second, whereas PCam takes up around 7 GB of disk space, our dataset aims to be minimalist and is therefore an order of magnitude smaller, making it faster for researchers to obtain results and iterate over models.